Committed to Improving the Lives of People of All Ages with Hearing and Communication Challenges

 Sandra Gabbard, PhD

-MDC President and CEO
+MDC President & CEO

 Charlie Hebeler, PhD